ONourry/AndroidInstrumentationProfiler/README.md

 - The following folders containing Android tools required to build the app and trace the execution must be accessible directly through the PATH
   - build-tools folder (from android sdk folder)
   - platform-tools (from android sdk folder
+- Make sure the correct package name for the analyzed app is shown at the top of the custom runner file and that both androidx and android JUnitRunner imports are commented out before running AIP (MyRunner.java)
 - The JAVA_HOME must point to a valid JDK of version 11 or above (otherwise the AST tool jar file may not run)
   - The bin directory of the JAVA_HOME must also be reachable through path (to call java)
 - The ANDROID_HOME/ANDROID_SDK_ROOT must point to a valid android sdk
 - The repository must be manually cloned by the user.
 Make sure the project can be built and that the tests are working.

-# How to run
-- Connect the device to your computer/server and make sure adb detects the device
-- Make sure the correct package name for the analyzed app is shown at the top of the custom runner file (MyRunner.java)
 - Setup the correct path to your sdk in the local.properties file
 - Setup the correct paths in the config.properties file
   - buildApplication: tells AIP to build the app or not